The One Thing You Need to Play Soccer… A Soccer Ball!

-The ball has a machine-sewn synthetic leather covering for better durability and rubber bladder that does an excellent job with retaining air and shape.
+The ball has a machine-sewn synthetic leather covering for better durability and a rubber bladder that does an excellent job of retaining air and shape.
 It comes in multiple sizes; 2, 4, and 5, all with the traditional pentagon black and white paneling.

 While it is not an official game ball, it is one of the best and most affordable balls for training at home or on the pitch.

 - Its traditional style keeps soccer purists happy.

 - I’ve heard the classic non-flashy style keeps the thieves away too.

 - The ball can feel a bit hard due to the focus on durability.

 - Too hard for playing barefoot.